 |Ballantine Hall, Rm.
 711|

-I am a member of the History Workshop Journal Editorial Collective and of the Bloomington Faculty Council.
-I have also served for the past five years on the Steering Committee of the Center for Eighteenth-Century Studies, of which I was Acting Director in 2011-2012.
+I am a member of the History Workshop Journal Editorial Collective and Secretary of the Bloomington Faculty Council.
+If you would like to know more about the Center for Eighteenth-Century Studies, please see its website.

 - Indiana University Trustees' Teaching Award (2009)